Future-Power-Networks/Simplus-Grid-Tool/README.md

 Copy the repository (download all codes) into your PC, and run "InstallSimplusGT.m" by Matlab.
 That's all!

-The SimplusGT will automatically run, and get results of an example 4-bus power system whose default parameters are saved in "UserData.xlsm".
+Run "UserMain.m" and you will automatically get results of an example 4-bus power system whose default parameters are saved in "UserData.xlsm".
 More examples can be found in "Examples" folder.

 ## Documentations

-The comments in "UserMain.m", "UserData.xlsm" explain basic functions, please read them carefully.
+The comments in "UserMain.m" and "UserData.xlsm" are very important.
+Please read them carefully.
 More details can be found in manuals in "Documentations" folder.

 ## Contact